Map-Reduce and Sharded Collections

 Instead of map-reduce, you should use an aggregation pipeline.
 Aggregation pipelines provide better performance and usability than map-reduce.

 You can rewrite map-reduce operations using aggregation pipeline stages, such as

 $merge, and others.

-- For map-reduce operations that require custom functionality, you can
+For map-reduce operations that require custom functionality, you can use the

 For examples of aggregation pipeline alternatives to map-reduce, see: